Russell Group Universities: 5 Things You Should Know

 Universities in the Russell Group receive up to two-thirds of the total research funding in the UK, giving them an enormous influence on the country’s intellectual, cultural, and economic life.

-Because of this, top students and academics are drawn to study and work at Russell Group universities.
+Because of this, top students and academics are drawn to study and work at Russell Group universities, similar to Ivy League in the USA.
 They produce world-class research across various subjects and fields, which helps drive the UK’s economy forward.

 According to the latest Research Excellence Framework (REF), universities from the Russell Group produce most of the UK’s world-leading research and a high percentage of the country’s research with an outstanding impact.